Countdown to the E/M Coding Changes

-On the day of the patient encounter, total time will
+On the day of the patient encounter, total time will include time

 1. CPT evaluation and management (E/M) office or other outpatient (99202-99215) and prolonged services (99354, 99355, 99356, 99XXX) code and guideline changes.
 American Medical Association.
 2019.
 Accessed Aug.
 12, 2020. https://www.ama-assn.org/system/files/2019-06/cpt-office-prolonged-svs-code-changes.pdf